 But there’s a trick that allows you to convert the 1.5% cash back into 1.5x Ultimate Rewards points per dollar spent.
 Based on my valuation of points, this increases the value of rewards from 1.5% to 2.55%.

-While this is a fantastic card for purchases within the US, the card does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.
-If you’re looking for a great card with no foreign transaction fees, consider the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card.
+While this is a fantastic card for purchases within the US, the Freedom Unlimited does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.

 Maximizing The Freedom Unlimited